If you’re wondering what to serve with your baba ganoush, you’ve come to the right place.

 Psst… the recipe uses loin chops because they’re easier to fit in a skillet, but you can also use rib chops for a classic, elegant look.

 Prop these lamb chops over your freshly-made baba ganoush for a restaurant-worthy meal.
+And if you need more side dish ideas for lamb chops, check out this list.

 Why we love this recipe: aside from the meat, most of the ingredients required are basic pantry staples.